-Upon completion of this program, you will understand human anatomy, physiology and pathophysiology as it relates to medical and traumatic emergencies; and be able to perform a complete patient assessment including physical exam and history taking; identify and perform appropriate life support procedures; and communicate effectively using oral and written methods for documenting patient care.
+This program prepares you to be an integral part of the health care team working in the field of prehospital care.
+Upon completion of this program, you will understand human anatomy, physiology and pathophysiology as it relates to medical and traumatic emergencies.
+You will also be able to perform a complete patient assessment including a physical examination and history taking, identifying and performing appropriate life support procedures, and communicating effectively using oral and written methods for documenting patient care.

 You will participate in one hospital clinical placement and two on the job placements (the first ambulance observation and the second ambulance practicum).
 Since sites may be located off-Island, you should budget for additional travel and accommodation expenses.

 The Primary Care Paramedicine program delivered by Holland College is accredited by Accreditation Canada. www.accreditation.ca

 Having this credential makes it easier for you to take employment in other provinces and get accepted to future advanced training programs.
 You are also eligible to write the National Exam for Paramedics in Canada, which is required for Paramedic Registration in many provinces including Prince Edward Island.

 Graduates of the PCP program receive advanced standing as a Medical Technician in the Canadian Forces.
 They are also eligible to receive a salary (with benefits), and support to offset tuition and materials if enrolled through the Canadian Forces Non-Commissioned Member – Subsidized Education Plan.

 The University of Prince Edward Island is offering a degree pathway to a Bachelor of Science in Paramedicine for graduates of Holland College’s paramedicine programs or any other two-year paramedicine program accredited by the Canadian Medical Association.